sachin-econ/Case_Study/README.md

 **Cleaning**: [Base](https://github.com/christophersmith/missiondata-labs/blob/master/using-machine-learning-to-predict-person-demographics-from-images/Using%20Machine%20Learning%20to%20Predict%20Person%20Demographics%20from%20Images%20-%20Step%201%20Gender.ipynb)

 ## Conclusion
 In this work, we have presented our alternative model.
-The starting point of our approach is the training pipeline from IMDB-WIKI using a DenseNet with pretrained ImageNet weights and using this CNN for age-group estimation.
+The starting point of our approach is the training IMDB-WIKI using DenseNet121 architecture with pre-trained ImageNet weights, followed by further training and fine-tuning it for age-group estimation.
 However, we have not managed to improve on the previous results(for models based on IMDB-WIKI) by using a DenseNet model owing to an imbalance in data.
-Future works can fine-tuned by using balancing techniques used in earlier works, employing more advanced models like EfficentNet and obtaining apparent age estimation.
+We can avail better results in the future by handling data imbalance by following solutions experimented with in earlier works, employing more advanced models like EfficentNet, and obtaining apparent age estimation.